 - Alzheimer’s disease and other dementias will cost the United States $259 billion in 2017.

-Like other forms of dementia, Alzheimer’s is a disease that steals a person’s memory.
-It starts with the victim having a hard time remembering recent events while they recall things that occurred years previously.
-Later on, people with the disease will experience other symptoms including:
+Like other forms of dementia, Alzheimer’s Disease steals a person’s memory.
+It often starts with occasional difficulty remembering recent events while easily recalling things occurring years ago.
+As it progresses, other symptoms include: